personium/ansible/1-server_unit/README.md

 #### 7: Generate SSH key

-* Setup the ssh keys (RSA key pair) to access other servers from bastion server as "root" user.
+* Setup the ssh keys (RSA key pair) to access other servers from bastion server as root user.
 Follow the steps below:

 ##### **Step 1:** Create the RSA Key Pair on the client machine (Bastion server)